 What Are Layout Letters And Images – Wood Signs

 Layout letters and images are pre-cut templates and stencils which you lay on a blank wood sign and then paint over to create an outline for carving or painting.
-They are typically made of a durable type of material such as thin plywood, HDPE, plastic or scrape wood you may have in the shop.
-They are the key to answering the questions how you make the perfect letter, how do you make letters with signs and how do you do lettering.
+They are typically made of a durable type of material such as thin plywood, HDPE, plastic, or scrap wood you may have in the shop.
+They are the key to answering the questions of how you make the perfect letter, how do you make letters with signs and how do you do lettering.

 Solid Or Mask Layout Lettering And Images